Home Ā» Home Ā» Ideas for DIY Outdoor Fall Flower Planters

 Use an old chair to create the perfect spot for a flower pot.
 This one includes a mum, pansy, creeping Jenny, calibrachoa with some small pumpkins tucked in.

 Vintage, galvanized wash tubs make the best planters.
-I picked this one up at a flea market several years ago and it’s found a place in my gardens every year.
+This one was picked up at a flea market several years ago and it’s been used ever since.
 Leftovers from the summer planter include purple fountain grass and creeping Jenny.
 The past-their-prime summer annuals were replaced with a mum and a couple of purple kale plants.
-To add some personality, I added a scarecrow stake and some pumpkins.
+A scarecrow stake and some pumpkins add personality.
 Btw, the gorgeous purple flowering plant in the background is a perennial aster in full bloom.

 Let’s move away from rustic, country fall planters to this beautiful classy planter of chrysanthemums.

-The picture above and the one below are a few of my South Carolina sister’s outdoor fall decorations.
-She has a beautiful collection of Talavera Pottery.
-Notice how she adds containers of fresh herbs to her outdoor fall vignettes.
+The picture above and the one below are the work of an accomplished gardener in South Carolina.
+Notice the beautiful Talavera Pottery and the containers of fresh herbs that have been added to her outdoor fall vignettes.

-Below is a simple, yet elegant front porch fall flower pot that adorns my Colorado sister’s home.
+Below is a simple, yet elegant front porch fall flower pot that adorns the home of another accomplished gardener in Colorado.
 It includes: purple fountain grass, a coneflower, chrysanthemum, calibrachoa and creeping Jenny.

 A Gingham Gardens’ reader, Laura, is sharing her fall front porch planter.
 It includes; a fern, purple fountain grass, a dark red mum, ornamental cabbage, succulents, creeping Jenny and is finished off with pumpkins and a gourd.
 I love the variety in Laura’s planter.